 A smart button is an excellent addition to a connected home, as it adds easy control over a number of different devices in one convenient place.
 However, not all of these buttons are created equal.
 While the Fibaro may look like it’s worth the extra expense at first glance, we feel that the SmartThings’ easier integration earns it a solid spot on the top.

 While these buttons both offer battery-powered, convenient control over your various smart devices, they’re actually quite different.
 Fibaro adds a lot of cool features, but it falls short in the lack of direct integration.
 All those features are for naught if they aren’t easily accessed, so the more straightforward SmartThings button takes the cake.

-Below we break down the differences of Fibaro vs. SmartThings, but you can feel free to use the navigation bar to jump directly to the sections that interest you most.
+Below we break down the differences between Fibaro vs. SmartThings, but feel free to use the navigation bar below to jump directly to the sections that interest you most.